jlinear/BlueNet_Project/_pages/wiki.md

 The implementation that we will be following is:

 - Establish four zones (me, near, medium, far) based on radius from the current node each with their own difference threshold (D).
     - me: 0 hops
     - near: 1 hop
     - medium: 2 hops
     - far: >3 hops
 - A node tracks the last five locations for each node it has heard from (including itself).
 - The decision on whether to (re)broadcast is based on the root mean squared (RMS) / mean squared distance of the last five location readings (as a way to capture the tendency of GPS measurements to wobble near a particular location if standing still and what a deviation from this should look like).
 If no recent locations are available then the difference between the current location and the last location are used (with an initialized location of (0,0) which could be problematic if we are operating in the Gulf of Guinea)
 - The following thresholds will be used for determining when to (re)broadcast, but require further evaluation:
      - zone 'me' (the current node): D > 1m
      - zone 'near': D > 3m
      - zone 'medium': D > 7m
      - zone 'far': D > 13m
 - Currently, an error is added to the RMS/ mean squared distance calculation such that .5m is added each second past the most recently shared location update.
 - Due to the limitation of GATT packets to 20 bytes, the latitude and longitude are both floats rather than doubles.

-**1.7 Message Dissemination / Routing**
+**1.7 Message Dissemination / Routing** <a name="routing"></a>
 Messages are currently flooded in the network with only the message uniqueness test and TTL to contain the flood.

-**1.8 Addressing**
+**1.8 Addressing** <a name="addressing"></a>

 - All nodes and groups have a unique 4 byte id
 - Note: Groups have not been thoroughly tested
 - A group is a set of nodes (possibly empty), identified by a unique id that is either a Named Group or Geographic Group